writethedocs/www/docs/conf/eu/2016/news/videos-coc-report.md

 As you know, Write the Docs is an inclusive, friendly, and welcoming community to all documentarians.
-We have published a [report](http://www.writethedocs.org/conf/eu/2016/news/code-of-conduct-report/) that covers the steps that we take to provide a welcoming conference.
-It also includes an anonymized list of the reports that we recieved.
+We have published a [report](http://www.writethedocs.org/conf/eu/2016/news/code-of-conduct-report/) that includes an anonymized list of the violations that we received at this year's event.

+This report is anonymized and published for the sake of maintaining transparency, and to encourage folks in our community to report incidents that might disrupt the atmosphere we are passionate about.
+Thank you to everyone who reported issues.

 ## Videos are available!